kennethchoe/sql-crawler/README.md

 ## Backlog

-* queries should show sql sources in pre form
-* Run button should be primary color
+* vuetify styling is not working - Run button should be primary color

 * user can stop running sql
 * better progress and error message while running polls